alan-turing-institute/data-safe-haven/docs/policies/security/technical_controls.md

 At tier 2 or above SRE firewall rules permit inbound access only from network IP ranges corresponding to specific pre-approved `Institutional` and `Restricted` networks.
 Similarly, at tier 2 or above, connections to resources outside the SRE private network (such as external websites) are not permitted.
-Finally, different SREs attached to the same SHM are isolated from one another.
+Finally, different SREs within the same Data Safe Haven are isolated from one another at the network level.

 ## User Devices